 7.6.2 FORMAT OF A MEMO

 A memo should have the name/designation of the Sender and Receiver.
 It should also contain the date and the subject.
-If it is important, reference number could also be added.
-It is the subject which alerts the receiver to perceive the priority.
-Following are some examples of memos:
+If it is important, reference number

 7.6.3 MEMOS VIS À VIS E-MAILS